* GadgetBuilder.com *

 Using the above approach I made measurements along the top and front of the test rod.
 The spindle was slightly off line, where the averaged rod position 10" from the chuck was 1.3 thou closer to the operator and 0.4 thou higher -- excellent for this inexpensive machine but clearly not in the Hardinge category.
 I heard from a site visitor whose errors were over 10 times as large as mine so not all mini-lathes have good accuracy out of the box.

 A recurring misconception about RDM is that the accuracy of the chuck or the way the rod is held by the chuck (angle/offset) affects the result.
 In fact, RDM removes these errors by averaging them out as part of the calculation.
 The simplifications in the application of RDM suggested above may make it hard to see how this happens; refer to John Wasser's original document to gain a clearer understanding of this elegant technique.
 The original document suggests shimming the feet of the lathe to correct alignment -- this won't work for the 7x12 because it sits on rubber feet and isn't bolted to a stable surface so you must shim the headstock instead.
-RDM does assume that the prism which guides the carriage along the ways is absolutely straight...
+RDM does assume that the prism/bed which guides the carriage along the ways is absolutely straight... with additional effort you can, and should, verify this.

 Inspect the contact area between headstock and bed, removing any burrs or defects which might prevent good contact.
 Chamfer the holes for the headstock bolts slightly where they mate to the bed and also the holes in the bed where they mate to the headstock; burrs here can affect the alignment.